Swithsere094/Swithsere094/README.md

 <h2 align="left">Hi 👋!
-My name is Daniel Castillo and I'm a Software Developer, from Medellín, Colombia. <br><br>Currently learing VueJs and Laravel, and working as a software development teacher.</h2>
+My name is Daniel Castillo and I'm a Software Developer, from Medellín, Colombia. <br><br>Currently learning VueJs and Laravel, and working as a software development teacher.</h2>

 ###